Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 * Only 6 states' forecasted 2020 time-series for electricity generated from all renewable energy sources have a positive-sloping linear fit.
 It's possible that 2020 will bring a downturn in overall electricity generated from renewable sources.
 * Only 2 states' forecasted 2020 time-series for electricity generated from geothermal energy sources have a positive-sloping linear fit, and 46 states do not produce electricity using geothermal energy, making it the energy source most likely to see a decrease in 2020.
 * 27 states' forecasted 2020 time-series for electricity generated from biomass energy sources have a positive-sloping linear fit, making it the energy source most likely to see an increase in 2020.
+* Included in the 'src/' folder is a script to launch an interactive data dashboard.
+Currently, the data dashboard is only built to run on your local machine.
+Run the script, launch it, and explore the trends in historical data as well as my model forecasts.

 ## Next Steps